 Learning-Rate Schedule.
 I used a simple trapezoidal schedule.
 It has three easy phases: a fast warmup, a long flat hold at maximum speed, and a gentle cooldown.

-With all of the above combined, I hit go and let the A100 run through 1,500 steps.
-The loss started at 11.0 and dropped fast, below 5.0 by step 125, below 4.0 by step 400.
-By the end, the training loss bottomed out at 3.41 with a best validation loss of 3.46.
+With all of the above combined, a single A100 run for 1,500 steps took 69 minutes.
+Loss started at 11.0, dropped below 5.0 by step 125, and below 4.0 by step 400.
+Training loss bottomed out at 3.41, best validation loss at 3.46.
+The model processed 786 million tokens at 200,000 tok/s and 37.8% MFU, reaching 50.04 perplexity on WikiText-2.

-Logs: WandB run · Raw log: nanogpt-1500.txt
+Logs: nanoGPT-1500 · Raw log: nanogpt-1500.txt · Model: ashrafs1/nanogpt-1500s

 Resources